 Generating solutions or conclusions that meet the goals and objectives of the business without compromising the needs and objectives of the individual.

-- Is able to prioritize issues in terms of expected impact and ease of implementation to the organization and individual.
+- Is able to prioritise issues in terms of expected impact and ease of implementation to the organisation and individual.

 - Is able to evaluate interventions in terms of the value-added to the organization.